gitavares/Angular5Studies/README.md

 /* to set a base href to the app by default.
 In this example, the base-href will be /my-app/ */
 > ng build --prod --base-href /my-app/
+ATTENTION!!!
+--> it would create a folder called 'dist'.
+The content of this folder is that one that should be on the app hosting.